 Why is it important that dialysis professionals be BONENT-certified?

 BONENT is the world’s leading organization for certification of nephrology nurses, technologists and technicians.
 The organization conducts certification exams throughout the United States and as far away as Singapore, Australia and Turkey.

-Midwestern Career College is fortunate to be one of only three dialysis technician training programs in the state of Illinois that is BONENT-approved.
+Midwestern Career College is fortunate to be one of only three dialysis technologist training programs in the state of Illinois that is BONENT-approved.
 Prospective students should take this into consideration when reviewing schools, because employers look for job applicants who are BONENT certified.

 Once students graduate from MCC’s program and complete the externship, then they are eligible to sit for BONENT’s Certified Hemodialysis Technician (CHT) exam.
 Once they pass this exam, they join the elite ranks of seven thousand nurses and technicians.
 Members must recertify every four years.

 Midwestern College Career is also a BONENT-certified testing center.
 We schedule several CHT exams each year.

 What is the value of hands-on experience and clinicals?

 Maria Lupascu, CHT: Students who go through a training program with hands-on experience will be more employable than those who have not.